CVE-1999-0113

 01 // Technical Summary

 Critical vulnerability in legacy rlogin implementations allows for unauthorized root access.
-Exploiting this flaw grants attackers complete control over the compromised system, potentially leading to data breaches and system compromise.
+Exploiting this flaw grants attackers complete control over the system, potentially leading to data breaches and system compromise.

 02 // Vulnerability Mechanism